swarmnyc/Fulton/fulton-server/README.md

 ### [express](https://expressjs.com/)

-Fulton Server is based on express. express is a very lite web server package and it is also most popular package for nodejs.
+Fulton Server is based on express. express is a very lite and the most popular web framework for nodejs.
 And we use the feature of decoration of typescript to build Router.
 See [Router](https://swarmnyc.gitbooks.io/fulton/content/features/router.html) for more information.

 ### [inversify](http://inversify.io/)